decentralized-identity/sidetree/spec/markdown/file-structures.md

 3. Each [_Chunk File Delta Entry_](#chunk-file-delta-entry) MUST be appended to the `deltas` array as follows, in this order:
     1. If any Create operations were present in the associated Anchor File, append all [_Create Operation Delta Objects_](#create-delta-object) in the same index order as their matching [_Anchor File Create Entry_](#anchor-file-create-entry).
-    2. If any Recovery operations were present in the associated Anchor File, append all [_Recovery Operation Data Objects_](#recovery-data-object) in the same index order as their matching [_Anchor File Recovery Entry_](#anchor-file-recovery-entry).
+    2. If any Recovery operations were present in the associated Anchor File, append all [_Recovery Operation Delta Objects_](#recovery-delta-object) in the same index order as their matching [_Anchor File Recovery Entry_](#anchor-file-recovery-entry).
-    3. If any Update operations were present in the associated Map File, append all [_Update Operation Data Objects_](#update-data-object) in the same index order as their matching [_Map File Update Entry_](#map-file-update-entry).
+    3. If any Update operations were present in the associated Map File, append all [_Update Operation Delta Objects_](#update-delta-object) in the same index order as their matching [_Map File Update Entry_](#map-file-update-entry).